-- 5.2.1 Only 4-stroke (Otto principle) engines with reciprocating pistons are permitted. - 5.2.2 Turbocharged engines are permitted. - 5.2.3 The engine may be structural or be fitted with an additional space frame. - 5.3 Main Power Unit engine and intake system dimensions: - 5.3.1 The height of the crankshaft rotational axis must be no less than 125mm above the reference plane. - 5.3.2 The Power Unit engine-to-chassis mounting points must be arranged in accordance with Drawing 12. - 5.3.3 The Power Unit engine including bell housing or space frame and intake system must comply with the maximum dimensions given in Drawing 11.
-If necessary for the installation of the Power Unit engine, local extensions may be added. - 5.3.4 All air feeding the engine must pass through the main rollover structure of the car. - 5.4 Power Unit Engine Control Unit: - 5.4.1 The ECU and Power Unit engine loom must provide the common connector defined by Article 8.10. - The ECU must provide the datalogger functionality as defined in Article 8.9 - 5.4.2 The Power Unit engine manufacturer must provide a mechanism that allows the scrutineers to accurately identify the ECU software version loaded. - 5.4.3 The following channels must be available via CAN for the chassis data logging system: - Throttle pedal position - Engine rpm - Battery voltage - Water temperature - Oil temperature - Oil pressure.
+- 5.2.1 Only 4-stroke (Otto principle) engines with reciprocating pistons are permitted. - 5.2.2 Turbocharged engines are permitted. - 5.2.3 The engine may be structural or be fitted with an additional space frame.

+5.3 Main Power Unit and intake system dimensions:

+- 5.3.1 The height of the crankshaft rotational axis must be no less than 125mm above the reference plane. - 5.3.2 The Power Unit -to-chassis mounting points must be arranged in accordance with Drawing 12. - 5.3.3 The Power Unit including bell housing or space frame and intake system must comply with the maximum dimensions given in Drawing 11.
+If necessary for the installation of the Power Unit, local extensions may be added. - 5.3.4 All air feeding the engine must pass through the main rollover structure of the car.

+5.4 Power Unit Control Unit:

+5.4.1 The ECU and Power Unit loom must provide the common connector defined by Article 8.7.

+The ECU must provide the datalogger functionality as defined in Article 8.6.

+- 5.4.2 The Power Unit manufacturer must provide a mechanism that allows the scrutineers to accurately identify the ECU software version loaded.

+- 5.4.3 The following channels must be available via CAN for the chassis data logging system:

+- Throttle pedal position

+- Engine rpm

+- Auxiliary battery voltage

+- Water temperature

+- Oil temperature

+- Oil pressure

+- ERS and Power Unit error codes.

-- 5.4.4 The following channels, when they exist, must be available for Power Unit engine support and scrutineering purposes only:
+5.4.4 The following channels, when they exist, must be available for Power Unit support and scrutineering purposes only:

 - Ignition cut

 - Ignition timing

 - Injection timing

 - Fuel mass

 - Global fuel mass correction factor

 - Lambda

 - Air temperature

 - Airbox/inlet pressure

 - Throttle valve position

+- MGU: Speed and temperatures (winding, rotor, bearings)

+- Inverter: Power Module temperature, Iq and Id current and existing diagnostic channel

+- ES: State of charge, cells temperature, voltage, current and existing diagnostic channel.

+- DCDC: Voltages, currents, temperatures and existing diagnostic channels.

-5.5 Engine rev limiter
+5.5 Power Unit rev limiter